 The next few weeks of school are jam packed full of exciting events, from our Fort Ross overnight to the Spring Lake bike ride.
 Please continue to check the calendar on our Home Page to ensure your calendar matches ours!

 This week, we have many exciting activities taking place!
 Please read below for curriculum specific information!

-This week in WRITER'S WORKSHOP, students will continue their writer's workshop project revolving around our last genre of writing we explore in the fourth grade.
-Over the next six weeks, students will be learning about the Donner Party using a Hyperdoc I've compiled about these ill-fated pioneers.
-They will write an informative essay using the brainstorm, drafting, and peer/teacher conferencing steps.
+This week in WRITER'S WORKSHOP, students continue their writer's workshop project.
+Students are learning about the Donner Party using a Hyperdoc I've compiled about these ill-fated pioneers.
+They are writing an informative essay using the brainstorm, drafting, and peer/teacher conferencing steps.
 After they have produced a well-written essay, students will share with the class during Author's Chair.

 Students in fourth grade have a number of P.E. standards that will be covered throughout the duration of the year.
 Your child has P.E. on Monday and Wednesday with Mrs. Fluitt and run on Fridays with me each week.
 Please make sure that your child comes to school with the appropriate gear on these days.
 You may also wish to send your child to school with a water-bottle on P.E. days to help ensure that he/she stays hydrated.
 (Drinking fountains can also be utilized of course:) For more information, check out Mrs. Fluitt's website at: fluittphysicaleducation.weebly.com.